MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

    For example, try adding `<p>Dijon</p>` after the `<p>Marseille</p>` line.

-1. Type **Ctrl+Enter** to apply the changes to the DOM tree and close the HTML editor.
+1. Type **Ctrl+Enter** to apply the changes to the DOM tree and close the HTML editor:

    ![The new DOM tree, with the an extra <p> node, after the HTML editor closed](./index-images/edit-html-editor-closed.png)